niksilver/burnup/README.md

 ## The burn-up chart

 Now the burn-up chart is easy.
-You just create a line chart from the burn-up data you’ve just created.
+We simply create a line chart from the burn-up data we’ve just created.

 <img src="docs/00-burn-up-chart.png">